amaanjaved1/stockme.io/README.md

-# stockme.io --- WORK IN PROGRESS
+# stockme.io --- WORK IN PROGRESS NEED TO (format CSS, add graphs and chart, API for news)

 ## PURPOSE:
 Stock trading simulator to expose younger audience to stock trading and finance.